 - In the main menu, uncheck all options under “EverRoot” and use the default “Reboot” setting.

-- Finally, hit the lightening bolt icon to start flashing the firmware.
+- Finally, hit the lightning bolt icon to start flashing the firmware.

 - Once the flashing is completed, the device will reboot automatically.